 The following scripts are what I use on every webinar I give.
 Put them to work and benefit.

 Choose one of the following or model one of these.
 Say this script in the first 10 minutes of your webinar.

-Script #1: "Interact, submit your questions and I will try to get to all of them on this webinar.
-During the presentation I will be focused on the presentation, however I will take a peek at them periodically and then answer them during our Q and A segments.
-If I do not get to all of you, then I will personally email you after the webinar to get an answer to you as we have limited time."
+“Interact, submit your questions, and I will try to get to all of them on this webinar.
+During the presentation, I will be focused on the presentation.
+However, I will take a peek at them periodically and then answer them during our Q and A segments.
+If I do not get to all of you, then I will personally email you after the webinar to get an answer for you as we have limited time.”

 Script Options During Your Closing

 Choose one of the following or model one of these.
-Say this script in the final 10 minutes of your webinar.
+Say this webinar script in the final 10 minutes.

-Script #1: "Okay.
+“Okay.
 Great.
-I think I got to everyone and their questions however sometimes when you are trying to do 10 things at one time, it gets a bit tricky, especially since we had so many people.
-I'm going to go back through things tonight and if I missed any questions, I will personally email you and answer your question."
+I think I got to everyone and their questions.
+However, sometimes when you are trying to do 10 things at one time, it gets a bit tricky, especially since we had so many people.
+I’m going to go back through things tonight, and if I missed any questions, I will personally email you and answer your question.”

-Script #2: "I had a terrific time on this webinar.
-If I did not get to your question, I will email you tomorrow and get you an answer.
+“I had a terrific time on this webinar.
+If I do not get to your question, I will email you tomorrow and get you an answer.
 We had a lot of great interaction and not a lot of time.
-However, your answer will be on it's way..."
+However, your answer will be on its way…”

-If you don't wish to answer questions with post webinar follow up, you can periodically review the questions you are getting that are not answered on your automated webinar.
-Then simple rerecord the webinar Q and A incorporating the most popular questions that were not answered in the previous webinar.
-Using the above on your webinars will allow your interaction to flourish and for you to build your value and expertise to your attendees.
+If you don’t wish to answer questions with post-webinar follow-up, you can periodically review the questions you are getting that are not answered on your automated webinar.
+Then simply re-record the webinar Q and A, incorporating the most popular questions that were not answered in the previous webinar.

 Using the above webinar script template will allow your interaction to flourish and for you to build your value and expertise with your attendees.